 On her right shoulder she has a flower tattoo – not a real tattoo, no!
 Her mother would not allow that.
 It is a kind of tattoo that some kids and teenagers make out of sticky and shiny glitters.
 She is no teenager, not by any measures except some traces of childish youth left in her heart.
 She has her own kids aged 3 and 6, a boy and a girl, left for the evening at her mother’s house.

-It is a January, a winter weekend.
-They are gathered for a social evening at her friend house, a mansion actually.
+It is a January, a wintry cold weekend.
+They are gathered for a social evening at her friend’s house, a mansion actually.
 The big house stands on the outskirts of Surrey, British Columbia.
-The sunlight from the west filters through the huge windows accenting the silky curtains that seem to never end, not even when they touch the marble tiles of matching color.
+The sunlight from the west filters through the huge windows accenting the silky curtains that seem to never end, not even when they touch the marble tiles of matching floor.
 Continue reading →